kuzudb/explorer/README.md

 ## Documentation

-For more information regarding launching and using KùzuExplorer, please refer to the [documentation](https://kuzudb.com/docusaurus/kuzuexplorer).
+For more information regarding launching and using Kùzu Explorer, please refer to the [documentation](https://docs.kuzudb.com).

 ## Development (with Kùzu compiled from source)